 The “Big Apple” is a city that’s big, bold and has loads to do.
 We recommend that you spend at least a couple of days wandering around.
 No matter what way to do it, on a budget or splashing out, New York will inspire you.

 Catching the city at sunset is something you should tick off your bucket list.
-It’s an absolute must do!
-You can see the skyline from a number of skyscrapers but ‘Top of the Rock’ offers clear windows (rather than railings), multiple viewing levels and a quick walk through of its history and purpose.
+It’s an absolute must-do!
+You can see the skyline from a number of skyscrapers but ‘Top of the Rock’ offers clear windows (rather than railings), multiple viewing levels and a quick walkthrough of its history and purpose.
 Looking to go at a particular time?
-Be organised and book in advanced or be prepared to get stuck in queues up to an hour long.
+Be organised and book in advance or be prepared to get stuck in queues up to an hour-long.

-Take an open top bus all around the city.
+Take an open-top bus all around the city.
 These are a great way to see a lot in a short amount of time – and without much effort.
-As there are plenty of buses going round the city all day, you can easily jump on and off to have a look round.
+As there are plenty of buses going around the city all day, you can easily jump on and off to have a look round.
 TV or Film fan?
 Book yourself onto specific bus tour to get a glimpse of the sets of Friends, Batman, Sex and the City amongst others.

 Don’t forget to visit the Natural History Museum, the copious amounts of Art Galleries and Ellis Island – NYC really is a cornucopia of culture that is unlike anywhere else you’ve ever been.